a-sit-plus/awesn1/docs/docs/core.md

 ## ASN.1 Builder DSL
 So far, custom high-level types and manually constructing low-level types was discussed.
 When actually constructing ASN.1 structures, a far more streamlined and intuitive approach exists.

-Signum's Indispensable ASN.1 engine comes with a powerful, expressive ASN.1 builder DSL, including shorthand functions covering CONSTRUCTED types and primitives.
+awesn1 engine comes with a powerful, expressive ASN.1 builder DSL, including shorthand functions covering CONSTRUCTED types and primitives.
 Everything is grouped under a namespace object called `Asn1`.
 It not only streamlines the creation of complex ASN.1 structures, but also provides maximum flexibility.
 The following snippet showcases how it can be used in practice: